NightcoreBomb/dev_school_HW/README.md

 # dev_school_HW
-if you read this, send me 100 UAH
+if you read this, you must
+send me 100 UAH